negue/meme-box/README.md

 * [ ] Configure Twitch Events to get triggered on Screens
 * [ ] Additional Types to trigger, like Iframe or something else
 * [ ] See Issues tagged with [enhancement](https://github.com/negue/meme-box/labels/enhancement)
+* [ ] Fix all typescript warnings :P
+* [ ] Extract snackbar service to a service with fixed settings

 ## Working Features